Hantavirus infections

 Tula virus

-Field mice, found all over Germany, are the carriers of tula viruses.
-The first confirmed infection was discovered in 2019 in Germany.
-But as there is no regular test for tula viruses, the number of infections is believed to be much higher.
+Tula viruses are transmitted by field mice, which are found in all parts of Germany.
+The first confirmed infection in Germany was in 2019.
+However, as there is no regular test for Tula viruses, the number of infections is believed to be much higher than recorded.

 What are infectious diseases?